List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Mara

 Mara was the last She-Ra before Adora in the She-Ra and the Princesses of Power continuity.
 She does not appear in the original series.
 Mara makes her first appearance in a holographic demonstration made by Light Hope to explain to Adora the She-Ra line at the Crystal Castle in the episode "Light Hope".
 Light Hope initially painted Mara as a failure, citing that her actions broke the She-Ra line for many years.
 Eventually, Adora discovers the truth behind Mara's time as She-Ra.
 She was originally sent to Etheria by the First Ones to study the planet's magic, along with Light Hope, and was given the sword by her superiors.
 During this time, she befriended Razz and through her, learned of the deeper meaning behind magic on Etheria.
 Eventually, she discovered the truth behind the First Ones' project: they intended to syphon the natural magic of Etheria's runestones and the princesses into She-Ra as a massive weapon to use against their enemies, called the Heart of Etheria.
 Since She-Ra was the only being capable of withstanding all the power, they built the sword as a means to control her.
 When Mara discovered this and that the First Ones had reprogrammed Light Hope to fire the weapon at any costs, she attempted to stop the weapon from going off and forever hid Etheria in Despondos to keep the Heart from destroying other worlds.
 This ultimately cost her her life, but she was able to leave a recorded message for Adora explaining everything to her successor.

 Mara is voiced by Zehra Fazal.

-Note: The look and name of the character appear to be inspired by the Mara character from The New Adventures of He-Man, although no official link between the characters has been made.